The Story of Birthing the Fort Wayne Indiana Real Estate Investor Association

 I remember going to the Central Indiana Real Estate Association and hearing Mike talk about it also- a year before it all hit the fan.
 I can count on one hand the investors who took action a year before the meltdown to get into position for the perfect storm we will probably never see again in my lifetime.
 That is just one more reason to stay plugged in to your local REI Club.
 Those investors who did not catch on caught fire.

 Too Big for Our Britches

 Meanwhile, the group was growing outside of the Fort Wayne limits.
 We soon had REIA members in Churubusco, South Bend, Columbia City, Roanoke, Gary, Elkhart, Mishawaka, Valparaiso, Goshen, Huntington, Warsaw, Auburn and Bluffton.
 So we listed everyone in a Directory so we had one place we could quickly connect with someone.
 Now the Summit City Investors title was becoming a bit confining and did not representative the group’s true identity.
 It started gaining attention and members from all over Northern Indiana, Illinois and Ohio.

 So around 2007, we expanded the name to the Indiana’s Real Estate Investor Association® affectionately referred to as Indiana REIA™ (you know who coughed up the bill for that domain name too).

 Now, Indiana REIA™ is the longest running real estate investors association in Fort Wayne and the fastest growing R.E.I.
 Association in Indiana.
 Members come from a wide range of backgrounds but with a common interest in real estate investing.
-The Club’s success has been written about and talked about by experts, Fort Wayne city officials and real estate celebrities because of the great education the group provides the membership.
+Our Associations’s success has been written about and talked about by experts, Fort Wayne city officials and real estate celebrities because of the great education the group provides the membership.